 Headlight Bulb Replacement: Which Bulb Is Right for You?

-If one of your headlights is burnt out and it’s time for headlight bulb replacement, the variety of bulbs available at the auto parts store might seem a little mind-boggling.
+If one of your headlights is burnt out and it’s time for headlight bulb replacement, the variety of bulbs available at your local NAPA Auto Parts store might seem a little mind-boggling.
 The different types of bulbs that you can choose from are halogen, xenon high-intensity discharge (HID) and light-emitting diode (LED).

 Halogen headlight bulbs operate like incandescent bulbs, using a thin tungsten filament within a glass capsule filled with halogen gas.
 They offer increased light output on the road and a longer light beam that can offer an increased reaction time when driving at night.
 Halogen bulbs are the most common headlamp type in use today, offering low cost and a working life of between 500 and 1,000 hours.
 However, halogen bulbs also generate excess heat, use a lot of energy and require cautious handling to prevent reactions with other substances on the glass.